 523 See, for instance, Kyiv Pechersk Lavra Closes for Quarantine: Over 90 Coronavirus Cases Found, hromadske.ua, 13 April 2020.
-The Lavra's clergy had previously called on believers to ignore state-imposed quarantine restrictions.
+The Lavra's clergy had previously called on believers to ignore state-imposed quarantine restrictions clothing or symbols).525 (See also the section on Hate Crimes and Discrimination, below.)